 For example, to make the interpolation settings for key 1 of the M/E-1 bank, use the following procedure.

-In the M/E-1 >Key1 >Processed Key menu, press [Resizer], turning it on.

-2 Press [Resizer Process].
+- 1 In the M/E-1 >Key1 >Processed Key menu, press [Resizer], turning it on.
+This enables the resizer function. - 2 Press [Resizer Process].

 The Resizer Process menu appears.